-Mid-Semester tests: All students are required to take the mid-semester test in each course for which he or she is properly enrolled.
+Mid-Semester Tests: All students are required to take the mid-semester test in each course for which he or she is properly enrolled.

 Incompletes: A STUDENT WHO, AS A RESULT OF SICKNESS OR SOME OTHER UNAVOIDABLE CAUSE, HAS NOT FULLY SATISFIED THE REQUIREMENTS OF A COURSE MAY BE GIVEN A GRADE OF INCOMPLETE (I), IF THE SUCCESSFUL COMPLETION OF THE WORK WILL ENABLE THE STUDENT TO EARN A PASSING GRADE IN A COURSE.
 The incomplete may be removed while the student is not enrolled, but it must be removed within six weeks after the beginning of the next semester in which the student is enrolled.
-When the work is completed, the student must secure the necessary form from the Office of the Registrar, take the completed form to the Office of Financial Affairs to pay the necessary fee for removing grades of (I) - Incomplete, and then submit the form to the instructor, who will report the final grade to the Registrar.
+When the work is completed, the student must secure the necessary form from the Office of the Registrar, and submit the form to the instructor, who will report the final grade to the Registrar.

-IF A STUDENT DOES NOT ENROLL AT THE UNIVERSITY WITHIN TWO YEARS AFTER RECEIVING A GRADE OF I, THE INCOMPLETE BECOMES A PERMANENT GRADE OF "Z".
+IF A STUDENT DOES NOT ENROLL AT THE UNIVERSITY WITHIN TWO YEARS AFTER RECEIVING A GRADE OF I, THE INCOMPLETE BECOMES A PERMANENT GRADE OF 'Z'.

 Repeating of Courses: No student will receive credit for the same course twice.
 If any course is repeated in which credit hours are earned, the student's permanent record will be adjusted by subtracting the hours of the lower grade from the total hours earned.
 Credit hours will then be recorded for only the higher grade.
 Students are responsible for notifying the Registrar's Office when a course is being repeated by indicating the repetition in the space provided on the registration form.
-COURSES IN WHICH STUDENTS HAVE EARNED THE GRADE OF "F" MAY ONLY BE REPEATED AT JOHNSON C. SMITH UNIVERSITY.
+COURSES IN WHICH STUDENTS HAVE EARNED THE GRADE OF 'F' MAY ONLY BE REPEATED AT JOHNSON C. SMITH UNIVERSITY.

 Withdrawal: Students may officially withdraw from the University up to the last day designated on the University calendar to drop classes.
 Before initiating the withdrawal process, students should consult their advisor to discuss the reason(s) for the withdrawal and to develop a plan for the completion of the degree.
 To withdraw from the University, a student must obtain a withdrawal form from the Office of Financial Aid or download one from the JCSU Web site (www.jcsu.edu).
-The student should complete the form and take it to the Office of Financial Aid where a representative of the Financial Aid Office will sign the form and send a copy of the completed withdrawal form to the Office of the Registrar where the form will be placed in the student's permanent record.
-Failure to properly withdraw from the University will result in a grade of "F" for all courses for which the student enrolled that semester.
+The student should complete the form and take it to the Office of Financial Aid where a representative of the

+Financial Aid Office will sign the form and send a copy of the completed withdrawal form to the Office of the Registrar where the form will be placed in the student's permanent record.
+Failure to properly withdraw from the University will result in a grade of 'F' for all courses for which the student enrolled that semester.